In real life, it’s a delicious baked good. You can find lots of delicious cookie recipes on Pinterest.

 - Analytics cookies which are used for internal analytics and include cookies from providers like Google Analytics.

-- Personalization cookies for customizing content, including ads, presented to you on Pinterest.
+- Personalization cookies for customizing content, including ads.

 - Marketing cookies which are used for advertising Pinterest to you off of Pinterest.